iamrafiul/Spark-Word-and-Character-Count/README.md

 ```
 hadoop fs -copyFromLocal Documents/Test.txt hdfs://localhost/user/root/Test.txt
 ```
 Once you are done with copying the file to HDFS, you can run the script "word_count.py" from it's directory.
-Mind it, it's not a normal python script to execute so "python word_count.py" will not work so we have to use spark commands to do that.
+Mind it, it's not a normal python script to execute so "python word_count.py" will not work, we have to use spark commands to do that.

 Run the script using the following command:
 ```